junxit/us-congress-code/title-42/chapter-6a/sec-300gg-5.md

 1 See References in Text note below.

-### Enactment of Section

-For delayed effective date of section, see Effective Date note below.

 ### References in Text

 Section 218c of title 29, referred to in subsec. (b), was in the original “section 1558 of the Patient Protection and Affordable Care Act”, meaning section 1558 of Pub.
 L. 111–148, and was translated as meaning section 18C of act June 25, 1938, ch.
 676, which was added by section 1558 of Pub.
 L. 111–148, to reflect the probable intent of Congress.